-Every Thursday morning, from 7:158am, the members of The Department of Medicine (faculty, housestaff, and students) come together at Power Rounds in which specialty-specific topics, cutting-edge research, and clinico-pathologic conferences (CPCs) will be presented.
+Every Thursday afternoon, from 12:00PM - 1:00PM, the members of The Department of Medicine (faculty, housestaff, and students) come together at Power Rounds in which specialty-specific topics, cutting-edge research, and clinico-pathologic conferences (CPCs) will be presented.
 Members of the Upstate faculty as well as invited speakers from around the country are invited to speak.
-New for 2010, we are also moving our PGY-3 Senior Thesis to Power Rounds in which the senior residents will be charged with presenting a Grand Rounds-style topic in 20 minutes.
 Upstate Medical University designates this continuing medical education activity for 1 credit hour in Category 1 of the Physician's Recognition Award of the American Medical Association.

 The interns present a clinically relevant topic once in a year in the noon conference.
 This gives them an opportunity to enhance their skills in gathering evidence and critically analyzing it.
 It also helps them familiarize themselves to a certain extent with the format of chairmans rounds.

 On the second and fourth Thursdays of each month, two residents combine to present a case which is a "near-miss", or in which an adverse event happened/could have happened and lead a discussion involving root cause analysis and steps to prevent similar morbidity/mortality in the future.

 Graduate Medical Education Lecture Series

 Each division within the Department of Medicine has weekly conferences and meetings that are open to all members of the Department and Upstate community.
 Please see each divisions' websites for further information.